code-423n4/2022-02-aave-lens/README.md

 [ ⭐️ SPONSORS ADD INFO HERE ]
 ## Things to Look Out For

-Documentation, including an overview, setup guide, specification and walthrough can be found [here.](https://docs.lens.dev/docs)
+Documentation, including an overview, setup guide, specification and walthrough can be found [here.](https://docs.lens.dev/docs) The readme is copied over in this readme as well for convenience!

 The full repository is located [here.](https://github.com/aave/lens-protocol)